Israeli passport: 1980–present

 Israeli passports issued after 30 March 1980 have used Hebrew and English texts, instead of the previous Hebrew and French.

 In 2006, an Israeli passport became an accepted form of identification in elections in Israel.
 Previously, only an internal identity card was accepted for this purpose.

 Denial or withdrawal of an Israeli passport is one of the sanctions an Israeli rabbinical court may use to enforce divorce upon a husband who chains his wife into marriage against her will.

 Since 2013, biometric passports have been introduced, in line with standards used by the United States, European Union and other countries.
 To obtain a biometric passport, an applicant must appear in an Interior Ministry office "to be photographed by the special camera which records information such as facial bone structure, distance between one's eyes, ears to eyes and ratio of facial features one from another.
 One will also be fingerprinted and all this information will be contained in the new high-tech electronic passport."
-It was reported that the border control representatives tore non-biometric passports of Israeli citizens.